QcmPlab/HoneyTools/README.md

 | `FPM_AR`             | Archiver path         | `--archiver`   |
 | `FPM_LDFLAGS`        | Link flags            | `--link-flag`  |

-Then it can be install in the system via
+System installation can then be achieved via

 ```
 fpm install
 ```
-which would copy all the modules in the `$HOME/.local/include` directory and the library file in `$HOME/.local/lib`.
+which would _move_ all the modules in the `$HOME/.local/include` directory and the library file in `$HOME/.local/lib`.
 This should suffice to manage linking with other libraries and programs.
 As an example you can write a [`pkg-config`](https://people.freedesktop.org/~dbn/pkg-config-guide.html) file as

 ```sh
 # honeytools.pc